uliba3/juniorIS/README.md

 ### Prompt Format
 - **Prompt Structure**: The experiment utilized the same prompt format as the original MMLU dataset paper.
 Each prompt started with the statement "The following are multiple-choice questions (with answers) about [subject]."
 Up to 10 demonstration examples with answers were added to the prompt before appending the question.
 All prompts ended with "Answer: ".

+### Files
+- **gemma.ipynb**: Code to run gemma-2b-it on MMLU dataset.
+Expected to be run using Google Colab.
+- **dataAnalysis.ipynb**: Code to analyze the result from gemma.ipynb.

+### Getting started
+1. upload gemma.ipynb to Google Colab and also upload data.json to google drive path: /content/drive/MyDrive/Colab Notebooks/CS 200/data.json
+2. execute each cell from the top in Google Colab
+3. download updated data.json from Google Drive
+4. run extractField.py and dataAnalysis.ipynb in the same folder as data.json